MattDawson2020/CV/README.md

 A Challenge oriented and strong growth mindset individual, I am always looking for new learning opportunities, as I am most engaged when I am lost.
 I spent the last few years working in a PropTech startup, primarily as a photographer (despite no prior experience), helping to create the ability to digitally capture 3d propety tours as well as consistently accurate volumetric data.
 As the technology began to work consistently and no new features were planned, I felt my role had run its course, but left with a newfound inspiration to create new Tech and solutions.
-To this end I began a Full Stack Deverloper course at [Makers Academy](https://github.com/makersacademy).
+To this end I began a Full Stack Developer course at [Makers Academy](https://github.com/makersacademy).

-I'm keen to join the tech indsutry as a developer, both due to interest from my previous role in a Tech start-up, but also to be a part of the digitization of the future, to which I firmly believe we have barely dipped a toe in an ocean.
+I'm keen to join the tech industry as a developer, both due to interest from my previous role in a Tech start-up, but also to be a part of the digitization of the future, to which I firmly believe we have barely dipped a toe in an ocean.
 I am most inspired by technology such as Palantir Foundry, Tesla self driving, Square, Upstart, Zillow, Twilio, SalesForce and AWS, and am very keen to find a role in building the future world.

 ***